-ACEC/PA is offers at least one $2,500 scholarship to a qualified engineering student pursuing a bachelor’s degree in engineering or environmental sciences in memory of Eric J. Gennuso and LeRoy D. “Bud” Loy, Jr each year.
+ACEC/PA offers at least one $2,500 scholarship annually, in memory of Eric J. Gennuso and LeRoy D. “Bud” Loy, Jr., to a qualified engineering student pursuing a bachelor’s degree in engineering or environmental sciences.

 Eric J. Gennuso

 ACEC/PA would like to thank those who support this worthy cause to enhance the future of the engineering or environmental sciences industry.

 Donna Newell - NTM Engineering, Inc.